TriEmbed/quercus/README.md

    Enter WiFi passwd or if exists Default () [Dd]: invalid ...
    ```
-   The above command will force a rewrite of the config file then run
+   The above command will force a rewrite of the config file then run the
    installation code.
 The ```-s <my real SSID>``` and ```-p <my real SSID
-   password>``` arguments override the faked SSID and it's password.
+   password>``` arguments override the dummy SSID and it's password.
 This must
-   be done every time you rerun the script.
+   be done every time you rerun the script if you have put dummy values in your
+   config file.

 All the remaining arguments are used to override what is in the config file and
 will not be saved to the config file.
 As such you can use them to override any